oysteinvolden/Real-time-sensor-encryption/README.md

     rviz

 Then change frame to "os1_lidar" and add topic of interest.

+# TODO List

+A short preliminary list of whats left:

+- add simple talker/listener example for video and point cloud without encryption and authentication for comparison of latency

+- add AES CFB for point cloud

+- add HC-128-HMAC for video

+- Add Sosemanuk for video and point cloud

+- Control signals?

+- Add documentation for nvidia setup and network/communication aspects.

 **Credit: The ROS package is heavily based on the [toolbox](https://github.com/pettsol/CryptoToolbox) containing C-style cryptographical algorithms implemented by [Petter Solnoer](https://www.ntnu.no/ansatte/petter.solnor).**